unitrium/02180-Introduction-to-AI-SP21-BOARD-GAME-ASSIGNMENT/README.md

 When it's your turn you have to indicate where you want to play by giving the x and y coordinates of the white part of the piece and the direction d of where will be put the black part.

 By default the AI doesn't use the heuristics.
-To play the game with the heuristics you have to change line 24 in the ai.py file by stating the heuristics_edge and heuristics_neighbors variables to True:
+To play the game with the heuristics you have to change lines 22 and 24 in the main.py file by adding the heuristics_edge and heuristics_neighbors variables stating to True:
 ```python
 heuristics_edges: bool = True, heuristics_neighbors: bool = True
 ```